NiteshChaudhari-exe/NiteshChaudhari/README.md

 - `npm start` — run production server after build
 - `npm run lint` — run linter (if configured)

-## Environment

-- If your project needs environment variables, create a `.env.local` at the repository root and add keys like `NEXT_PUBLIC_API_KEY=...`.
-- No required environment variables are included by default.

 ## Project Structure